crnorthc/HouseParty/readme.md

 - python manage.py startapp spotify

 The thirteenth video went over how to connect the app to the Spotify API and authorize users.

+## Video #14

+The fourteenth video goes over how to use the Spotify API.
+(Display the currently playing song)